On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 \subsection{\texorpdfstring{Flow at low Reynolds number ($\mathrm{Re} < 7$)}{Flow at low Reynolds number (Re < 7)}}

 Perfectly laminar (creeping) vortex-free flow is disrupted by the emergence of convective effects.
-Specifically, a~pair of vortices begins to form behind the cylinder; see \cref{fig:turek_vortex_reynolds}.
-This transition is also reflected in the departure from the characteristic sine-like lift profile, which is analytically computable in the Stokes regime in an open domain; see \cref{fig:profiles_Stokes}.
+Specifically, a~pair of recirculation regions begins to form behind the cylinder; see \cref{fig:turek_vortex_reynolds}.
+This transition is also reflected in the continuous deviation from the characteristic sine-like lift profile, which is analytically computable in the Stokes regime in an open domain; see \cref{fig:profiles_Stokes}.
 The previously monotonic growth of the profile with increasing inflow velocity is suddenly interrupted by a turning point at the topmost and bottommost points on the cylinder boundary, as shown in \cref{fig:turning_point_Stokes_Wake}.

 This is, in fact, the most important initial observation we made: The pointwise lift and drag values at this location are shown in \cref{fig:turning_point_Stokes}.
 It marks a critical point of the steady traction with respect to $\mathrm{Re}$, occurring precisely at the Reynolds number where the pair of vortices appears, and notably, it does not spatially coincide with the emergence of the separation layer.
 This motivated us to systematically track critical points where $\partial_{\mathrm{Re}} t_{\text{drag,lift}} = 0$ to determine whether bifurcations in the unsteady system are imprinted in the steady-state traction profile.
 Since we later observe that these zero-derivative points trace out a smooth curve, and this is the first such point in $\mathrm{Re}$, it must be the location where the curve changes direction in $\mathrm{Re}$.
 This constitutes one type of turning point, and in fact, the very next one exhibits the same behavior, but in the drag profile.
-The point itself, along with its coordinates $(\theta = 85^\circ, \mathrm{Re} = 7)$, is clearly visible in the global overview in \cref{fig:profiles_curves} at the end of this section.
+The point itself, along with its coordinates $(\theta = 85^\circ, \mathrm{Re} = 7)$, is clearly visible in the global overview in \cref{fig:profiles_curves_lift} at the end of this section.